-The Company encourages the use of the Internet, electronic communications systems, and technology infrastructure to share information and knowledge in support of the
+The Company encourages the use of the Internet, electronic communications systems, and technology infrastructure to share information and knowledge in support of the Company's business.

-Company's business.
 Our information and communications equipment and systems include approved mobile devices, computers and networks, file servers, commercial online services (e.g., news sites, cloud storage, and related services), network and internet access, computers, laptops, cellphones, voicemail, email, and instant messaging.
-Most of these assets are the property of Vistra, as are all the contents of communications shared over Vistra systems.
+Any assets procured and supplied by the Company are the property of Vistra, as are all the contents of communications shared over Vistra systems.
 Employees may only access files or programs that they have been authorized to access.